Botched cosmetic surgery claims on the increase

 Botched cosmetic surgery procedures are on the increase in the UK according to Save Face, a government-approved register of accredited practitioners.
 Alarmingly the organisation suggests that the number of botched cosmetic surgery cases has almost tripled in 12 months.

 But whilst celebrities often get free treatment, which they then promote through social media and television programmes, their followers have to pay the full comercial rate for their cosmetic surgery.
-And because many ordinary people cannot afford full price treatment, this has opened the door for bargain-priced procedures and has led to an increase in rogue practitioners offering cheap procedures.
+And because many ordinary people cannot afford full price treatment, this has opened the door for bargain-priced procedures and has led to an increase in rogue practitioners offering cosmetic surgery on the cheap.

 Many cosmetic surgery practitioners have no medical training

-Following the PIP breast implant scandal* in 2013, when unauthorised silicone breast implants were used in thousands of women, recommendations were put forward by the then Medical Director of NHS England, Bruce Keogh.
+Following the PIP breast implant scandal* , when unauthorised silicone breast implants were used in thousands of women, recommendations were put forward by the then Medical Director of NHS England, Bruce Keogh.
 He called for a number of restrictions to be implemented in the cosmetic surgery industry to ensure that practitioners are qualified and appropriate record-keeping procedures are followed.
-This initiative was supported by the Conservative Health Minister, Dan Poulter, who agreed that the issue of ‘cowboys’ in the industry needed to be tackled.
+This initiative was supported by the Health Minister, who agreed that the issue of ‘cowboys’ in the industry needed to be tackled.

 Regulation of the cosmetic surgery industry is inadequate